 7 Elements of an Interview-Securing UX Portfolio

-As a UX writer, you’ll know that this specialist industry is competitive, increasingly so, especially when you’re on the lookout for new clients or full-time position.
-One of the best ways to introduce yourself and to showcase your skills is using a portfolio, but you’ll want to make sure that it’s perfect.
+What does your UX portfolio look like?
+As a UX writer, you know that this specialist industry is competitive, especially when you’re on the lookout for new clients or full-time position.
+One of the best ways to introduce yourself and to showcase your skills is using a UX portfolio, but you want to make sure that it’s perfect.

 As Ian Fenn, the author of the captivating 2018 book, Designing a UX Portfolio: A Practical Guide for Designers, and authoritative figure in the UX industry, states: